josno/data-analytics-projects/README.md

 ## Academic Integrity

-You are able to access this private repository through a special link from my resume 😁
+You are able to access this private repository through a GitFront link from my resume or through a zip file.

 As a current WGU student, I am bound by the university's academic integrity policy, which prohibits sharing course projects in public repositories with other current students at the school.
 These projects are not tutorials; they're independent final class assignments designed to demonstrate application of course concepts.
 Please do not share them outside of your professional consideration.

 I appreciate your understanding!

+Feel free to reach out at jnsenoren@gmail.com